P1Analytics/Thesis/README.md

 What about the accuracy between data retrieved from API and sensors?
 ![hist](./image/APIvsSensor.png?raw=true"")

-Conclusion : Yes we can retrieve both realtime and history
+Conclusion : Yes we can retrieve both realtime and history,but the accuracy is not pretty enough

 ## Setup enviroment on mac OS Sierra 10
 ### Cassandra and Flink